dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 * Works with all modern web browsers, including mobile browsers.
 * WebAssembly code can access the full functionality of the browser via JavaScript, called *JavaScript interoperability*.

-To get started with ASP.NET Core Blazor WebAssembly, see [Tooling for ASP.NET Core Blazor](xref:blazor/tooling).
-For an overview of ASP.NET Core Blazor WebAssembly, its architecture and benefits, see [Overview of Blazor WebAssembly](xref:blazor/index#blazor-webassembly).
+To get started with ASP.NET Core Blazor WebAssembly, see <xref:blazor/tooling>.
+For an overview of ASP.NET Core Blazor WebAssembly, its architecture and benefits, see <xref:blazor/index#blazor-webassembly>.

 #### ASP.NET Core Blazor Server

 ASP.NET Core Blazor Server has the advantage of direct access to server resources, while providing model for building rich, interactive, and composable user interfaces in C#.
-Blazor Server components are UI elements such as a page, dialog, or data entry form, that handle client-side web UI interactions.
-The client-side web UI interactions are handled over a websocket connection, and can span multiple connections to increase speed.
-Blazor components keep track of the state of the client-side DOM and efficiently apply updates to only the components that need it.
+Razor components in Blazor Server apps are UI elements such as a page, dialog, or data entry form, that handle client-side web UI interactions.
+The client-side web UI interactions are handled over a websocket connection and can span multiple connections to increase speed.
+Razor components keep track of the state of the client-side DOM and efficiently apply updates to only the components that need it.

 Blazor Server benefits:

-* Share app logic across server and client..
+* Share app logic across server and client.
 * Flexibility of direct access to server resources.
 For example:
   * Database.
-  * Secrets, such as access key-values used for API calls to Azure storage.
+  * Secrets, such as access key-values used for API calls to [Azure Storage](/azure/storage/).
 * Uses a token-based security model, rather than using cookies.
 For example, cookies may not be enabled on the browser.

 To get started with ASP.NET Core Blazor Server, see [Get started with Blazor](https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/intro).
-For an overview of ASP.NET Core Blazor Server, its architecture and benefits, see [Introduction to ASP.NET Core Blazor](xref:blazor/index).
+For an overview of ASP.NET Core Blazor Server, its architecture and benefits, see <xref:blazor/index>.

 ### ASP.NET Core MVC plus hosted Blazor WebAssembly

 MVC and Blazor are both part of the ASP.NET Core framework and are designed to be used together.
 Razor components can be integrated into Razor Pages and MVC apps in a hosted Blazor WebAssembly solution.
-When the page or view is rendered, components can be pre-rendered at the same time.
+When the page or view is rendered, components can be prerendered at the same time.

-Choose ASP.NET Core MVC plus Blazor WebAssembly when these benefits best fit your Web UI app needs:
+Choose ASP.NET Core MVC plus Blazor WebAssembly when these benefits best fit your web UI app needs:

 * Prerendering:
-  * Executes Blazor components on the server and renders them into a page or view.
+  * Executes Razor components on the server and renders them into a page or view.
-	* Improves the perceived load time of the app while interactivity is being set up.
+      * Improves the perceived load time of the app while setting up interactivity.
-* Add islands of interactivity to existing views (pages), using the component tag helper.
+* Add islands of interactivity to existing views (pages) with the [Component Tag Helper](xref:mvc/views/tag-helpers/builtin-th/component-tag-helper).

-To get started with ASP.NET Core MVC plus Blazor WebAssembly, see [Prerender and integrate ASP.NET Core Razor components](xref:blazor/components/prerendering-and-integration).
+To get started with ASP.NET Core MVC plus Blazor WebAssembly, see <xref:blazor/components/prerendering-and-integration>.

 ### ASP.NET Core Single Page Application (SPA) with JavaScript Frameworks such as Angular and React